syed-m07/Quriosity-ResearchQA/README.md

 ## Setup and Installation

-To get the ResearchQ&ABot up and running on your local machine, follow these steps:
+To get the QRiosity up and running on your local machine, follow these steps:

 ### Prerequisites